Meriadoc-Gradmap/UBCGradMap/specification.md

 **Problem**:
 This year, UBC switched systems from the SSC to Workday and with this change, the degree navigator tool was removed.
-Now, current UBC students have trouble organizing their courses and the future courses they wish to take.
-Specifically they are unsure on which courses they can take and if they want to take a course, what courses they must take as prerequisites to do said course.
+Now, UBC students are having trouble organizing their current and future courses that they wish to take.
+Specifically, students are unsure on which courses they can currently take and which prerequisites they would need for other courses.
+Students need a way to visualize a list of prerequisite courses to be able to plan multiple years ahead in their degree and without the degree navigator there isn't a great way to do this.

 **Solution:**
 We have envisioned a website that graphically displays a tree of the pre-requisites of a course, and all courses that require it.
 This allows users to easily see the prerequisite they need to take in order to take a course, and helps them map a path through their University degree.
 Users can view course details such as